szethh/firefly-n26/README.md

 # firefly-n26
 Tool to import CSV files from N26 to Firefly-III.
+Since using the [API](https://github.com/femueller/python-n26) requires manual verification anyway, I opted for making a tool that would import directly from the CSV files.

 ## Install